elizabethvitale/Bookstore/README.md

 	1. Download tomcat 9 from: https://tomcat.apache.org/download-90.cgi

-		Make sure you download the core zip
+		If you have a Mac, download the core zip.

-	2. Unzip your download.
-This should unzip to a folder called apache-tomcat-9.0.39
+		Unzip your download.
+This should unzip to a folder called apache-tomcat-9.0.39.

-	3. This is where most of our code will live.
+		This is where most of our code will live.
 Move folder to appropriate place for easy access.

+		If you have a Windows device, download the installer and follow the instructions.
+		It is easiest to leave the default port on '8080', but if there is something already running on it, then use a different port.

 	4. Navigate to the apache tomcat folder.
-Then, to the bin folder.
-Inside the bin folder, use the commands ./startup.sh to begin running tomcat server.
-If you need to restart it at any point, use ./shutdown.sh follwed by ./startup.sh

-	5. Now, you will need to cd ../webapps/ROOT

-	6. It may now be a good idea to delete everything inside of the ROOT folder.
-It will cause merge conflicts if you try to pull otherwise.

-	7. This is where you need to use the command git clone 'https://github.com/elizabethvitale/Bookstore.git .'

-		If there are issues, try making sure /ROOT is empty, and you can try using the 'git init' command.

-	8. Make sure not to forget the '.' - this should ensure you clone the repo into the directory itself and not into a /ROOT/Bookstore directory.
-This will break the build

-		THIS IS NOT A JOKE.
-USE THE COMMAND "git clone https://github.com/elizabethvitale/Bookstore.git ."
-IN IT'S ENTIRETY THERE SHOULD BE TWO PERIODS IN THE COMMAND.
-ONE AFTER GITHUB and ONE at the END OF THE COMMAND
-	9. Go to the webapps folder and use the command 'javac -cp ROOT/WEB-INF/lib/servlet-api.jar:ROOT/WEB-INF/lib/javax.mail.jar -d ROOT/WEB-INF/classes ROOT/objects/User.java ROOT/objects/Admin.java ROOT/db_objects/backendUser.java ROOT/src/register.java ROOT/src/userLogin.java ROOT/src/confirm.java ROOT/src/reset.java ROOT/src/updatepwd.java ROOT/src/updateUserInfo.java ROOT/src/loggedUpdatePwd.java ROOT/src/adminLogin.java ROOT/src/updateCard.java ROOT/src/addCard.java ROOT/src/updateCard2.java ROOT/src/updateCard3.java '

-	10. Go to the bin folder and use command './shutdown' and './startup'

-	11. At this point, you should be able to access tomcat via localhost:8080 in your web browser.
-If you see the Bookstore, everything is set up correctly...except for some broken links here and there.
-If you see a "you have sucessfully created a tomcat server!"-themed webpage, you did not delete the original index.jsp page provided by tomcat, so you'll need to delete the ROOT directly (rm -rf ROOT), recreate an empty one, and pull again.
+		If you have a Mac, thencd into the 'bin' folder and you may use the commands ./startup.sh and ./shutdown.sh to start and stop the server.

+		If you have a Windows device, press the Windows key and the 'R' key to dring up a dialog box.
+Type in 'services.msc' and press enter.
+		The Services windows will open and look for a service that say something like 'Apache Tomcat'.
+Click on it and press the start button on the left sidebar.
+		This is the most fullproof way I have found for using Tomcat on Windows.

+	5. Now, find go into the webapps folder, and delete the 'ROOT' folder.

+	6. Unzip our folder and copy the 'ROOT' folder into the webapps folder.

+	7. Now, there is another file in the 'ROOT' folder called bookstore.sql.
+This is the schema for our database.
+Import it into MySQL workbench.
+		Use this article if you have never imported a .sql file before: https://stackoverflow.com/questions/15884693/how-can-i-import-data-into-mysql-database-via-mysql-workbench.

+		Make sure to already have a schema created named 'bookstore' and import the file to that specific schema.
+The code will not run unless the database is named 'bookstore'.

+	8. Unfortunately, you will most likely have to change your password temporarily for our code to work, but there is a very simple command.
+Just open your local instance of your SQL server and open a new SQL query.
+Then type this command exactly: ALTER USER 'root'@'localhost' IDENTIFIED BY 'rootroot';

+		You can easily change your password back afterwards using the same query and setting 'rootroot' to the password of your choice.

+		We will make alterations to our code in the future to ensure that this does not have to be done again.

+	9. Now, it is time to actually run Tomcat.
+Use number 4 to start Tomcat on the device and then open a web browser.
+Type in 'localhost:8080' or substitute '8080' with whatever port Tomcat is running on.

+	10. The website should be up and running now.
+Please email us if something is not working properly.

+		elizabeth.vitale@uga.edu
+		jcs93125@uga.edu